DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/editorOptions.md

 Configures the default UI component used for [editing](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/editing '{basewidgetpath}/Configuration/editing/') and filtering in the [filter row](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/filterRow '{basewidgetpath}/Configuration/filterRow/').

 ---
-In this object, you can specify the default UI component's options (except **onValueChanged**, which you can specify in [onEditorPreparing](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/onEditorPreparing.md '{basewidgetpath}/Configuration/#onEditorPreparing')).
+In this object, you can specify the default UI component's properties (except **onValueChanged**, which you can specify in [onEditorPreparing](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/onEditorPreparing.md '{basewidgetpath}/Configuration/#onEditorPreparing')).

 The default editor UI component depends on the column configuration.
 The following table illustrates the dependency: